microsoft/finops-toolkit/docs-mslearn/focus/what-is-focus.md

 FOCUS 1.0 covers:

-- Resources you deployed
-- Internal SKUs each resource used
-- Type of charge
-- How much you used or purchased
-- How it was priced
-- And the specific:
   - Billing details related to invoicing, like the provider you used, who generated the invoice (invoice issuer), and the billing period for the invoice.
   - Resource details about what you deployed with the provider, like the service, resource type, region, and tags.
   - SKU details about the product you used or purchased, like the publisher and SKU identifiers.